-DRÄXLMAIER has always promoted a strong corporate culture, which is characterised by the company values of market and customer focus, innovation, independence, sustainability, excellent processes and employee orientation.
-Based on these values, the company-wide ?
-Code of Conduct provides all employees with guidance for lawful and responsible behaviour.
-It provides an insight into the corporate culture of the DRÄXLMAIER Group and summarises key points of our policies in the areas of people, the environment and the economy.
-It defines the behaviour that is expected of employees towards external interest groups such as suppliers, customers, applicants and important NGOs (non-governmental organisations).
+DRÄXLMAIER has always promoted a strong corporate culture, which is characterized by the company values of market and customer focus, innovation, independence, sustainability, excellent processes and employee orientation.
+Based on these values, the company-wide Code of Conduct provides all employees with guidance for lawful and responsible behavior.
+It provides an insight into the corporate culture of the DRÄXLMAIER Group and summarizes key points of our policies in the areas of people, the environment and the economy.
+It defines the behavior that is expected of employees toward external interest groups such as suppliers, customers, applicants and important NGOs (non-governmental organizations).

 The LEADER strategy provides the framework for implementation and action for the respective activities.
-The J Our company chapter contains the relevant details.
+The ) Our company chapter contains the relevant details.